zwbetz-gh/zwbetz/content/blog/how-to-use-purgecss-with-hugo/index.md

 This assumes:

 - Your CSS file is at `assets/css/bootstrap.css`
-- You want to minity and fingerprint the production version of this file
+- You want to minify and fingerprint the production version of this file

 If these assumptions aren't true for you, modify the code accordingly.